IDMNYU/DM6193-Web-Studio-SU15/dm6193_projects.md

     <td>Design (or redesign) and build the front-end (or client-side) of a flat file website by hand-coding.
 Possible ideas are (but not limited to) a portfolio website, choose your own adventure website, website for a client, etc.<p>Focus on Content first and foremost.
 Also focus on functionality and interactivity (i.e. javascript, jQuery, &amp; / or CSS3)</p></td>
 </tr>
 <tr>
-    <td>HTML5/CSS3 Framework Website</td>
+    <td>HTML5/CSS3/Responsive Framework Website</td>
-    <td>Recreate your website using the HTML/CSS framework of your choice.
+    <td>Recreate your website using the HTML/CSS responsive framework of your choice.
 Choose one of the following HTML/CSS frameworks (or if you are a CS student discuss with the professor another HTML/CSS framework of your choice):</p>
     <ul>
     <li>foundation (http://foundation.zurb.com)</li>
     <li>bootstrap (http://getbootstrap.com)</li>